My First Rodeo

 That part serves to further erase the non-white history of the rodeo and its connection with actual history.
 No acknowledgement of vaquero origins.
 No recognition of how Indians are a core part of rodeo past and present.
 No references to Yuma specific history.
 Not even any frontier spirit romanticism, which is what I think most people would expect if they go to a rodeo.
 Just pure extreme right wing nationalism with a dollop, if not a wallop, or racism.

 "The very first thing that we're gonna do, is we're gonna pray before we start the rodeo.
 Some people want to take God out of the pledge of allegiance, and out of the money, but we're not gonna let them take God out of the rodeo.
-We're gonna pray before we start here this afternoon, so join me and let's go the Lord's prayer, the grace.
+We're gonna pray before we start here this afternoon, so join me and let's do the Lord's prayer, the grace.
 Heavenly father, we come to you today.
 Lord, I plead the blood of Jesus upon this arena, upon the livestock that's gonna be in it today, Lord, and the contestants Lord.
 The contestants and I know how dangerous rodeo is, so I just lift them up to you, I place them in your hands, and I pray for your redemption.
 Lord the people who have come to watch here this afternoon, I pray they have a great time with their family and their friends.
 I pray that you take them home safely after the rodeo.
 Lord, the men and women that fight for this country, they mean so much to me, and I want to ask your forgiveness, Lord, for when I take the freedoms they fight for for granted.
 Lord, I just pray most of all that you'll just bring each one home safe and reunite them with their family.
 Lord, we love you.
 We look forward to a great afternoon here in Yuma and in the precious name of Jesus I pray.
 Amen."

-"Pleading the blood" specifically refers to the blood Jesus shed at his crucifixion and the belief that it has cleansing and protective power.
-When they "plead the blood of Jesus" over a space or person, they are invoking Christ's sacrifice as their right to control that space, creating a protective barrier around it, and purifying the contaminated ground.
+'Pleading the blood' specifically refers to the blood Jesus shed at his crucifixion and the belief that it has cleansing and protective power.
+When they 'plead the blood of Jesus' over a space or person, they are invoking Christ's sacrifice as their right to control that space, creating a protective barrier around it, and purifying the contaminated ground.
 The cleansing gets rid of demonic influence, the barrier shields against further demonic attack.
 Pleading the blood establishes Christian dominion over a physical location or person.

 The bit about asking forgiveness for briefly taking the military for granted is simply precious.

 Of course there were more nods to the God and the military, which are largely indistinguishable, and plenty of exhortations to worship the flag, but they were minor and not all that different than what you get at sprint car races.
 Mostly the announcers talked about the actual rodeo - the events, riders, and livestock, and told stupid jokes.
 Between events, they pitched the sponsors and told more stupid jokes.
 Young girls rode fast horses around the arena with the flags of the sponsors, and the American flag, and sometimes other flag like Arizona or the border patrol or various military things.
 The border patrol was mentioned a lot and had a recruiting booth there, and they were part of the opening ceremony.
 They all appeared to be Hispanic.
-No mention of ICE, whatsoever.
+No mention of ICE whatsoever.

 The rodeo itself was great.
 I found it very entertaining as a sport.
 It's a competition with a very high degree of difficulty and danger.
 It takes real skill, bravery, and serious confidence to compete and do well in it.

 The bull riding is the apex event.
 Some of those bulls have thrown the rider every time they've been ridden over several years.
-Those bulls throw the riders immediately and then try to kill them.
+They throw the riders immediately and then try to kill them.
 The sharp end of their horns have either been cut off or ground down so there is apparently no danger of getting gored, but there are other means by which a raging bull can severely damage a human and they make every effort to do just that.
 The bucking broncos are similar.
 Steer wrestling takes great horsemanship, timing and strength.
 Calf roping the same plus great skill throwing a rope while hauling ass on a horse.
 Barrel racing and other riding skill events the girls do is fun to watch.
 All the girls in the girls events are 16 or younger.
 What's up with that?

-And there's a totally insane event where young kids try to ride, hang on actually, to a sheep that's scared shitless, running for its life and bucking like a bronco.
-All the kids were 8 and under, probably averaging five or six.
 One poor kid was three.
 They all get thrown violently, some are trampled, and a lot of them are crying when it's over.
 I'm sure I would have wanted to do it when I was eight, and maybe even six, but someone should call child protective services on the idiot that did that to a three year old.
 That's just horrible parenting.

-All in all though, I really enjoyed my first rodeo.
 But after all that far right political and religious crap, I realized I no longer want to be a rodeo cowboy and will have to find something else.

 Maybe I'll be a Baptist preacher, instead.
 That way, I won't have to work.
 Or maybe Pentecostal.
 I'll look into that next.